hauptem/F5-Multisite-Dashboard/README.md

 ## Dashboard Current Limitations

 **Dashboard v1.7.x is not multi-partition compatible.**
 All BIG-IP objects (pools, data groups, virtual servers, iRules, etc.) must reside in the `/Common` partition.
+Multi-partition support is planned for v2.0 and is in development and testing.
 DNS resolution only supports IPv4 PTR lookups at this time

 ### TMOS Version Compatibility